crimcat/c-cxx-sandbox/README.md

 # c-cxx-sandbox

-Collection of various examples, tricks and random solved tasks.
+Collection of various examples, tricks and random solved tasks in C/C++.
 Uniting poing is that all these pieces are made by me.

 ## Contents